Tarek-Ibrahim/rl_cartpole/README.md

 #### Project Aim:

-Goal is to study RL through playing around with OpenAI gym environments as a part of MEI-56307-2020-2021-1 Robotics Project Work course in Tampere University.
+Goal is to do a hands-on study of RL through playing around with OpenAI gym environments.

 #### Environments: